by Laura Kazimierska

 It’s fair to say that the Divemaster job is one of the coolest jobs you can ever have.

-What general skills are useful as a Divemaster?
+What general skills a Divemaster should have?